 The Center was founded based on the findings of a 1994-1995 study commissioned by the Educational Committee of HandMade in America that recommended a new organization with a broad vision of craft, creativity, and design as interrelated components applied through education, industry, and commerce.

-In April 2001 the Center moved from its original offices in at UNC Asheville's Kellogg Conference Center (opened in 1997) into an adjacent facility with galleries, an education room and offices where it is housed today.
+In April 2001 the Center moved from its original offices in at UNC Asheville's Kellogg Conference Center (opened in 1997) into an adjacent facility with galleries, an education room and offices.